karini925/karini925.github.io/Books.md

 10. Dear Life by Alice Munro (short stories)

-11. Currently reading American Pastoral by Philip Roth
+11. American Pastoral by Philip Roth

+12. The Gene by Siddhartha Mukherjee